arcmags/ramroot/README.rst

 *   add a ramroot-flush function to sync the RAM filesystem back to the initial boot device (simple)

-*   perhaps combine all the *bin/ramroot-** scripts into one, or at least source common functions from a single file?

 *   test on other distros

 *   package up for the AUR_

 *   add support for other partitions users may have

-*   add command line options to ``ramroot-build``

-    *   control [y/n] prompt behavior/existence/timeout

-    *   specify UUIDs

 *   make a webpage to go along with arch-usb_.

-*   when ramroot is already enabled and changes are made to hook files, the linux kernel image needs to be rebuilt

 Credits